 Place the leftover pasta in the container or bag and drizzle with a little bit of olive oil or mix with a small amount of butter, tossing well to make sure the pasta is not sticking together and is lightly coated.
 The type of oil is up to you.
 Use olive oil if you know it will complement the dish you will be preparing; if you aren't sure what you will use the pasta for then a more neutral oil like canola or vegetable is a good choice.
 Whether using oil or butter, a teaspoon or two (depending on the amount of pasta) should do the trick.
 The goal here is to keep the noodles from sticking to each other.
 (If you are storing freshly cooked homemade pasta, toss with a little bit of flour instead.)

 If the pasta is still warm, make sure it is completely cool before you close the container.
 It is crucial that the container or bag is sealed very well because when exposed to air, the moisture in the cooked pasta creates the perfect environment for bacteria and mold to grow.
 If using a storage bag, squeeze out as much of the air as possible before sealing.

-The cooked pasta should last three to five days stored in the refrigerator.
+Cooked pasta should last three to five days stored in the refrigerator.
 After that, it will lose its flavor and the potential for mold increases.

 Storing Plain Pasta in the Freezer